coder3462/FRCSim-Tutorial/README.md

   frc-toolchain meshlab cmake libprotobuf-dev \
   libprotoc-dev protobuf-compiler</pre>

-Not necessary for most installations The $HOME/Downloads directory should already exist on your Ubuntu machine, but this will create it if it is not present.
-<pre>mkdir -p $HOME/Downloads</pre>

 Now we will edit the file /etc/environment.
 <pre>sudo nano /etc/environment</pre>

-Append a new line with this content.
-This defines a system-wide variable named JAVA_HOME that references the install location of Java on your machine.
+Append a line with the following.
+This will define a system-wide variable named JAVA_HOME that references the install location of Java on your machine:
 <pre>JAVA_HOME="/usr/lib/jvm/java-8-oracle"</pre>

 **<mark>Immediately</mark> load the /etc/environment configuration file you just created.**